WSU-kduncan/ceg3120-cicd-OHill26/READMI-CD.md

 pull the image from your DockerHub repository kill and remove the previously running container start a new container with the freshly pulled image.```
+- [4] - Used chatgpt to help me write the definition file.
+I gave it many prompts and didn't record them all but the main one was ```Create a configuration file - a hook definition - for webhook to load when ran.
+The hook definition should:
+Trigger your bash script to run when a payload is received Validate that the payload came from a trusted source via a shared secret or by validating payload is from DockerHub or GitHub``` and here I then asked it several more things, mostly about setting up security tokens.